py2ai/py2ai.github.io/_posts/2018-08-21-How-to install protoc.md

-Hi everybody, today i show you a way to install Google Protocol Buffers on MAC OS.
+Hi everybody, today I show you a way to install Google Protocol Buffers on MAC OS.
 You might already have tried:

 `brew install protobuf` and hit by an error like this: